My name is Raleigh (RJ) Bruner and I am the Managing Partner of Wildcat Moving LLC. The lovely lady with me in the

 I am committed to providing quality service to the community.
 I believe that a reputation as an honest and reliable businessman is the recipe for success.
 While others seek to profit by cutting corners, or recommending unnecessary services to customers, I believe that a good reputation and consistent service will reap bigger profits in the long run.
 By being trustworthy, I believe that my family will enjoy a long term profitable business that serves the community.

-My wife and I both grew up right here in Kentucky and stay busy raising our little Wildcat fans, Juliette and Roman.
+My wife and I both grew up right here in Kentucky and stay busy raising our little Wildcat fans, Juliette, Roman and Cosette.

 For more information, feel free to call or email.

 My name is Steven Gammon, Director of Operations at The Wildcat Group.
 I grew up in Lexington and received my Masters in Business Administration at the University of Kentucky.

 My goal as Operations Director is to establish an efficient and effective organization which satisfies the needs of Kentucky consumers.
 We work hard to keep overhead expenses low and we pass those savings onto the people of Kentucky.
 This allows us to provide our fellow Kentuckians with excellent service at a low rate.